DigitalState/Platform/README.md

 ## Synopsis

-1. **Install** the requirements (Docker).
+1. **Install** Docker.
 2. **Download** the SDK repository to your local machine.
 3. **Boot** the SDK container and **enter** the console.
-4. **Execute** pre-built commands to help with various tasks.
+4. **Execute** pre-built commands to help with various orchestration tasks.

 ## Installation

-1. To begin, you will need to install Docker (for [Windows](https://www.docker.com/docker-windows) / for [Mac](https://docs.docker.com/docker-for-mac)).
-The SDK uses Docker to run a local container and execute [Ansible](https://www.ansible.com) commands for its orchestration.
+1. To begin, you will need to install Docker (for [Windows](https://www.docker.com/docker-windows) / for [Mac](https://docs.docker.com/docker-for-mac)) on your local machine.
+The SDK uses Docker to run a local container and execute [Ansible](https://www.ansible.com) commands for orchestration.

 2. Download this repository.

-3. Open a console window and make it point to the root of the repository directory:
+3. Open a console and make it point to the root of the repository directory:

    ```
    cd /home/demo/sdk
    ```

-4. Boot the container:
+4. Boot the SDK container:

    ```
    docker-compose up -d